ruikangliu/FlatQuant/README.md

 This repository contains the PyTorch implementation of [FlatQuant: Flatness Matters for LLM Quantization](https://arxiv.org/abs/2410.09426).

 FlatQuant leverages Fast and Learnable Affine Transformations tailored for each linear layer to alleviate outliers in LLMs.
-By achieving a flat distribution of weights and activations, FlatQuant significantly enhances the quantization accuracy under a low-bit quantization setting (i.e., W4A4) while introducing little inference overhead, which may help promote the deployment of W4A4-quantized LLMs.
+Additionally, as indicated by the name, it also achieves pretty flat weights and activations that are friendly to quantization.
+FlatQuant significantly enhances the quantization accuracy under a low-bit quantization setting (i.e., W4A4) while introducing little inference overhead, which may help promote the deployment of W4A4-quantized LLMs.

 ![method](figures/FlatQuant.jpg)